Skip to main content

 Point What You Already Have At Files.com

 Half the cost of adopting a new file platform is the integration work: rewriting the scripts, swapping the SDK, retraining the pipeline that already knows how to talk to a bucket.
 The S3 endpoint removes that cost.
-Anything that already speaks S3 — your tools, your apps, your automations — can reach Files.com directly, with the code it already has.
+Anything that already speaks S3 can reach Files.com directly, with the code it already has.
+That covers your tools, your apps, and your automations.

 The endpoint is the access layer, not the storage layer.
-The same files you read and write over S3 are reachable over SFTP, FTPS, and the web, sitting on top of whichever backend you run — Files.com storage or your own connected bucket.
+The same files you read and write over S3 are reachable over SFTP, FTPS, and the web.
+They sit on top of whichever backend you run: Files.com storage or your own connected bucket.
 You get S3 access without locking your data into one store.

 How The S3-Compatible Endpoint Works